CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

 Also, each code example can have a thumbnail linked to it using the `"image"`key.
 You should also add the corresponding image to the file system, in an `images/` folder inside the video folder.

-For the `"groupLinks"` section, links to videos should be put in a `"Videos"` group.
-Links to other pages, such as Wikipedia articles, blog posts, and documentation entries should be put in a `"References"` group.
+For the `"groupLinks"` section, Links to other pages, such as Wikipedia articles, blog posts, and documentation entries should be put in a `"References"` group. links to videos should be put in a `"Videos"` group.
+If there is more than one archived Live Stream associated with the challenge, create a new group called `"Live Stream Archives"`.

 ### Adding video thumbnail